Kiwi Hut

 Routes

 The track to Townsend Hut starts around 20 minutes upriver from Kiwi Hut on the TL of the valley.
 Head along the grass flats on the TR initially, then cross to the TL just above where Michael Creek comes in.
 The route commences at a large orange triangle on the TL fan of the unnamed creek 400m upriver from Michael Creek at GPS REF: E1499016/ N5265136.
 Markers lead up through the rocks, regrowth and dead spars to the creek bed which is followed up past a small fork on the TR.
 At around 520m (GPS Ref: E1499387/ N5264622) the track proper exits and climbs steeply up the bush faces onto a narrow ridge.
 It follows this up through the sub-alpine zone to the lip of the scarp on which the Hut is located.
 The last stretch along the scarp is through scrub and open tussock with small tarns.
 The tracked sections up to the Hut are in pretty good condition currently.
-John Roper-Lindsay and Dan Murphy did some trimming and marking on the lower bits in July 2020 and I worked on the final approaches to the Hut in November.
-Allow 2-2.5 hours for the trip from Kiwi Hut to Townsend Hut, or 4-5 hours from the roadend.
+John Roper-Lindsay and Dan Murphy did some trimming and marking on the lower bits in July 2020, and I worked on the final approaches to the Hut in November.
+Allow 2-2.5 hours for the trip from Kiwi Hut to Townsend Hut, or 4-6 hours from the roadend.

 Koropuku Hut can be accessed from Kiwi Hut via the lower Otehake River.
 Ford to the Taramakau and head down the TL bank to the Otehake confluence.
 Boulderhop up the Otehake for around an hour, crossing and recrossing where necessary.
-The start of the track to Koropuku Hut is marked by a large orange triangle opposite where the Lake Karapataka track drops down to the River.
+The start of the track to Koropuku Hut is marked by a large orange triangle opposite where the Lake Kaurapataka track drops down to the river.
 A swingbridge marked here on older maps was removed by DOC in 2012.
-The track enters the bush and follows a spur up to the tussock line and is is marked with red, or occasionally white permolat.
+The track enters the bush and follows a spur up to the tussock line and is marked with red, or occasionally white permolat.
 It has been maintained for a number of years now by Frank King and Honora Renwick of Christchurch.

-There are great views of Lake Kaurapataka and Mts.
-Alexander and Pfeifer from the Koropuku tops.
+There are great views of Lake Kaurapataka and Mt Alexander and Pfeifer from the Koropuku tops.
 Cairns and the odd post lead South from the bush edge along a bench and up a series of small terraces to a large tarn at 1495408E/ 5260491N (BV21 954 605), and along to another group of tarns East of Point 1259m.
 Drop into the Koropuku catchment down a scree just South of the tarns.
 The scree becomes a steep gut which is skirted on the TR.
 The gut becomes a creek just past a large rock outcrop with a track exiting and entering the bush on the TL at the top of a series of waterfalls.
 The track follows a steep gut down before rejoining the creek.
 This section is starting to overgrow and was given a cursory trim in 2012.
-A second section of track exits the TL further down, dropping to around the 850m contour before leveling and sidling up the TR of the Koropuku.
+A second section of track exits the TL further down, dropping to around the 850m contour before levelling and sidling up the TR of the Koropuku.
 The terrain eventually flattens and the track passes through a clearing named "The Orchard," 150m from the Hut.
 Allow 6-8 hours from Kiwi Hut to Koropuku Hut.

 Access to the tops behind Kiwi Hut is possible up most of the leading spurs which have fairly well-defined deer trails on them.
 The creeks on the other hand should be avoided without prior knowledge of their topography.
 In good conditions it should be possible to cross over the Range to Top Crooked and Top Trent Huts.
 I recut and marked an old NZFS track from the Mt.
 Dixon tops down to Top Trent in 2011.
 There are three snow stakes and a few small tarns on the ridge just above the top entrance of the track, which is located around E1504392/ N5271380 (BU21 044 714).
-A 100 metre band of low alpine scrub between the tussock and the first stake is fairly easy to push through.
+A 100-metre band of low alpine scrub between the tussock and the first stake is fairly easy to push through.
 The track drops down the spur on the TL of an unnamed side-creek, flattening near the bottom and veering West across the terrace to the Hut.

 There is mention in the Top Crooked hutbook of an old, unfollowable track up Toms Creek.
-I started work on an old tops track up the spur behind Top Crooked Hut in 2018 and managed to cut and mark it to the 1000m contour before losing the line in thick sub-alpine forest around E1492594/ N5270290 (BU21 926 703).
+I started work on an old track up the spur behind Top Crooked Hut in 2018 and managed to cut and mark it to the 1000m contour before losing the line in thick sub-alpine forest around E1492594/ N5270290 (BU21 926 703).
 I have no idea where it hits the tussock and there is still a good 300 vertical metres of scrub and big boulders to go.
 A project for someone maybe?
 There looks to be a good route to the tussock from the Taramakau side up the first side-creek upriver from Toms Creek.
 A chute and scree coming in on the TL about 500m up this creek takes you straight to the open tops.

 Graeme uses a route up the ridge between Jacksons and Michael Creek.
 There is a lot of windthrow from the flat to the top of first hump, then a mix of deer trails and bush-bashing to Point 1077m.
 Sidle from here into the head basin of Jacksons Creek, then back up onto the ridge.